FutureLearn’s focus is on English-speaking learners.

 We welcome partners adding more support for non-native English speakers to their courses by offering alternative subtitles and downloadable PDFs.

 In your courses offered in English we prefer that video and audio are in English although it is possible to include videos/audios in other languages as long as there is always an English language VTT file of subtitles and transcripts uploaded.
+Please note that a non English language file will generate subtitles but not an interactive transcript, so a PDF transcript will need to be added if required.

 Terminology on this page that you aren’t familiar with?
 Check out our glossary.